What to expect from Tesla’s big electric truck reveal

 Google Maps got a redesign

-Tesla is set to take the lid off of its electric truck tomorrow for the first time, after months of teasing the big rig.
-Tesla CEO Elon Musk is still doing some teasing of his own, posting a short video clip of the truck all draped in shadow to his Instagram account – but we’re still going to learn a lot tomorrow.
-Here’s a quick breakdown of what we know, what we think we know, and what gaps we hope Tesla will fill at its big unveiling.
+Tesla is set to take the lid off its electric truck tomorrow for the first time, after months of teasing the big rig.
+Tesla CEO Elon Musk is still doing some teasing of his own, posting to his Instagram account a short video clip of the truck all draped in shadow — but we’re still going to learn a lot tomorrow.
+Here’s a quick breakdown of what we know, what we think we know and what gaps we hope Tesla will fill at its big unveiling.

-A Truck
+A truck

-Easy ones first – we’re going to see a huge truck at 8 PM PT tomorrow, and it’ll luck recognizably truck-like.
+Easy ones first — we’re going to see a huge truck at 8 PM PT tomorrow, and it’ll look recognizably truck-like.
 We know this much because Tesla has told us so directly, and we’ve seen the teaser images that are going around, which include a barely concealed silhouette that’s definitely a truck with a trailer.

 We’ve also potentially seen the full thing unobscured, too.
 A Reddit post revealed a spy shot taken by a passerby that shows what looks like it could very well be the Tesla semi truck.
 It bears more than a passing resemblance to the truck cloaked in shadow from the official Tesla images, and it was taken at a spot that’s supposedly been used for Tesla vehicle testing in the past.